Skip to Content

 ParameterDescriptionDefault

-vectorQuery vector (must match index dimension)Required
+VectorQuery vector (must match index dimension)Required

-top_kNumber of results to return (max 512)10
+Top KNumber of results to return (max 512)10

-efSearch quality parameter (max 1024)128
+EFSearch quality parameter (max 1024)128

-filterFilter criteria (array of filter objects)None
+FilterFilter criteria (array of filter objects)None

-Hybrid Query
+Hybrid Query Parameters

 For hybrid indexes, include sparse query components:

-sparse_indicesNon-zero term positions in sparse queryRequired (hybrid)
+Sparse IndicesNon-zero term positions in the sparse query vector

 Result Fields